October 29, 2024

 MAPLE FLAVORING: If you cannot find maple flavoring, you can substitute maple syrup, molasses, or rum extract.

-STEP ONE: Add the brown sugar, butter, and milk to a 2 to 3-quart saucepan over medium heat.
+STEP ONE: Add the brown sugar, butter, and milk to a two to three-quart saucepan over medium heat.
 Whisk as the butter and sugar melts.

 STEP TWO: Once the sugar has completely dissolved, whisk in the corn syrup and maple flavoring.
 Remove from the heat.